SowgataB/Grilled-and-Thrilled-Steakhouse-website/README.md

 Project Goals:

 To create an engaging and informative online presence that drives reservations and provides essential information to potential diners, enhancing the overall customer experience.

+NOTE: THIS IS NOT AN OFFICIAL STEAKHOUSE WEBSITE.